Model Engineering College: Undergraduate programs

-Students who successfully complete these academic programs from the institute will receive a Bachelor of Technology (B.Tech) degree issued by the APJ Abdul Kalam Technological University at the end.
+Students who successfully complete these academic programs from the institute will receive a Bachelor of Technology (B.Tech.) degree issued by the APJ Abdul Kalam Technological University at the end.

-All B.Tech courses offered by the institute are accredited by the National Board of Accreditation (NBA).
+All B.Tech. courses offered by the institute are accredited by the National Board of Accreditation (NBA).

-Graduate programs
+Post Graduate programs

 The institute also offers two-year long postgraduate academic degrees with a sanctioned annual intake of 78 students in the following four specialisations: